AltPhilipp/Basel1_SportsCarRental/README.md

 # Motorsport Rentals Project

-This is the motorsport rental project for the Internet Technology Module.
+This is the Motorsport Rentals project for the Internet Technology Module.
-By Phillip Altenbach, Ryan Kreis, Gabriel Schnelli, Ranuthan Sittanpalam
+Created by Phillip Altenbach, Ryan Kreis, Gabriel Schnelli, Ranuthan Sittanpalam

 ## Contents:
 - [Analysis](#analysis)